olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 }
 ```

 [00:46] We've sent our first query using GraphQL Playground.
 On the left, I wrote a `query` to describe what data I want to get from the pet library API.
-Then I click play which sends an http request, the post request to our GraphQL endpoint.
-I get the data back as JSON.
+Then I click play which sends an **http request**, the post request to our GraphQL endpoint.
+I get the data back as **JSON.**

 ## Query a List of Objects with GraphQL
+_**Description:** Now that we understand how to write a simple query to check a total value, we're going to write a query to return a list of pet objects.
+Along the way, we'll learn a bit more about the GraphQL query language, tackling vocabulary like selection sets and fields.
+All of the queries are sent to the Pet Library API._

 Instructor: [00:00] Let's add onto our query a bit and request some data about the pets that are available at the pet library.
 If I wanted a list of all of our pets, I'm going to query the `allPets` field.
 I'll open up our curly braces to select `name` and `weight` for each of these pets, and then I'll click play.